 - Twenty cents per pound of shortfall for manufacturers that recycle at least 90 percent of their goal.

-- Beginning in 2014, IDEM will provide a statement to each manufacturer subject to a variable recycling fee by each September 1.
+- IDEM provides a statement to each manufacturer subject to a variable recycling fee by each September 1.

 - Manufacturers may petition the Recycling Market Development Board for relief from the variable recycling fee.

-- Petitions must be received within sixty (60) days of the date of the fee statement provided to the manufacturer.
+- Petitions must be received within 60 days of the date the fee statement was provided to the manufacturer.

 - Covered Electronic Device (CED): a computer, fax machine, DVD player (including gaming systems that can play DVDs), video cassette recorder, digital photo frame, digital media player, MP3 player, camcorder, camera, DVR, portable GPS navigation system, video display device, or peripheral (including keyboards, mice, external hard drives, and printers) that is sold to a covered entity by means of retailer, wholesale or electronic commerce.
 An all-in-one printer/scanner/copier or a projector can be considered a peripheral if the item is designed exclusively for external use with a computer.

-- Covered Entity: a household, a public school (preschool, elementary school, or high school, including charter schools), or a small business (a business that is independently owned and operated with no more than one hundred employees and average annual gross receipts of ten million dollars ($10,000,000) or less).
+- Covered Entity: a household, a public school (preschool, elementary school, or high school, including charter schools), or a small business (a business that is independently owned and operated with no more than one hundred employees and average annual gross receipts of $10,000,000 or less).

 - Manufacturer: a person that: